nisanthmathew/EagleEye/README.md

 Image editor / analysis software

-The project is aimde at creating an open source image editor and analysis software.
+The project is aimed at creating an open source image editor and analysis software.

 **Features:**
 1) Apply filters to the ROI.